Saturday, January 23, 2021

 Nightstick TWM-30

 The Nightstick TWM-30 is a relatively new full-size weapon mounted light that was introduced in September of 2021.
 Nightstick has been around for a few years, and their lights are basically clones of the various Streamlight offerings with subtle differences.
 The TWM-30 appears to be a clone of the Streamlight TLR-1 HL with similar light output (brighter flood area, less bright of a hotspot), but it has a much better switch activation method that is similar to a Streamlight TLR-7A.
 Because this light is so new, we cannot yet comment on it's durability or reliability, but it definitely appears to be a good alternative to the TLR-1 HL with better activation switches.
 Unfortunately, the clamp thumbscrew is on the opposite side of the light body compared to the TLR-1 HL, so it won't be compatible with most holsters made for the TLR-1 HL.
-That's okay... we make a holster specifically for the TWM-30! 😎
+That's okay... we make holsters that work with the TWM-30! 😎

 Aesthetics: Good - no real issues, but nothing spectacular